-SpeedTest.net is an excellent website that lets you measure your internet upload and download speed.
+SpeedTest.net is an excellent website that lets you measure internet speed from your Raspberry Pi.
 It’s useful for checking the performance either for fault finding purposes or to see if you are getting the service promised by your ISP.

 Matt Martz has created a Python project called speedtest-cli which allows you to do a basic upload/download measurement using SpeedNet’s infrastructure.
 It works fine on the Pi and is really easy to try out on the command line.